Pontigre/PER_analysis/README.md

-# Group Dynamics project Code
+# Group Dynamics Project Code

 Repository of files used for analysis of data in the Group Dynamics project at UT Austin.
 All files written using Python 3.8.10